Disattiva viewport accessibile

 _____________________________________________________________________________________________________________________________

-History of the Road
+History of the road

-The Itinerary
+The itinerary

 FAQ

-When does the Stelvio Pass open?
+When does the Stelvio Road open?

-When does the Stelvio Pass close?
+When does the Stelvio Road close?

-Is the Stelvio road subject to a fee?
+Is the Stelvio Road subject to a fee?

 Are there restrictions for certain categories of vehicles?